Summarizing What Matters in Business Writing

 • When you summarize the insights discussed at a meeting, relevant to the overall goals.

-Let's apply this concept to the situation of a college student working at a summer internship, who is an economics major working for a start up specializing in sustainable agriculture shipping.
-This student's mother, college advisor, and internship company owner all ask him, "What did you do during your internship?"
+Let's apply this concept to the situation of a college student working at a summer internship.
+This student is an economics major working for a start-up specializing in sustainable agriculture shipping.
+This student's mother, college advisor, and internship company owner all ask him the very same question, "What did you do during your internship?"

-• "I developed a web portal that provides cost of living information for this area, to help with recruiting top talent.
+• "I developed a web portal that provides cost of living information for this area to help recruit top talent.
 My data analysis of comparable companies in other locations indicated our location is a competitive hiring advantage."

 • College Advisor, who will care about the student's learning and application of course skills: